If you run a membership site, your long-term success will be measured by how well you’re able to retain your subscribers.

 2. Design an Onboarding Process

-The first step you should focus on when setting up your membership is designing the member onboarding process.
+The first step you should focus on when setting up your membership is designing the onboarding process.

 It’s a crucial step that should be done with great care.
 How you onboard a new subscriber sets the tone of how they’ll perceive your membership program now and in the future.